 Identifying the trading partner enables analysis and elimination of federal activity/balances based on reciprocal categories at the government-wide level.
 See Appendices 1a and 1b for a complete list of Agency Identifiers (AIDs) and financial reporting entities (FR entities).

 All General Fund of the U.S. Government (General Fund) activity will be reported to the appropriate reclassified financial statement line within RC 30–RC 48 activities.
 The General Fund activity based on the USSGL and federal/non-federal attributes will be reported to the appropriate reclassified financial statement line within RC 30–RC 48 (see Appendices 2 and 3 for the appropriate reclassification of reclassified financial statement lines) using a federal/non-federal attribute domain value of “G.” See Appendix 11 for more details on transactions with the General Fund.

 Significant entities must submit GTAS ATB data.
 GTAS will then populate the Balance Sheet and two reclassified financial statements based on the USSGL crosswalks.
 The USSGL crosswalks for the Balance Sheet, SNC, and SOCNP can be found in USSGL guidance (Section VI-Crosswalks to Reclassified Statements).
-These reports can be accessed in GTAS and are titled “Reclassified Financial Statements – Balance Sheet, Reclassified SNC, and Reclassified SOCNP.”
+These reports can be accessed in GTAS and are titled “Reclassified Financial Statements –Balance Sheet, Reclassified SNC, and Reclassified SOCNP.”
 Significant entities must use these GTAS reports to complete Note 45: Reclassification of Financial Statement Line Items in OMB Circular No. A-136.
 Significant entities that are FASAB reporters are required to use the Standardized Balance Sheet presented in OMB Circular No. A-136.
 Therefore, they are not required to complete a Note 45 for the Balance Sheet, although certain exceptions apply.

 Significant entities report the line items on their financial statements based on what is most material and useful to them.
 These line items may not match line items in the reclassified financial statements for several reasons.
 For example, the reclassified financial statement line items may not apply to the federal entity, the amounts could be immaterial at the entity level, or the entity may find it useful to include more detail than the reclassified financial statement lines.
 Federal entities must submit ATB data to GTAS for the reclassified financial statement lines, regardless of materiality.

-Significant entities that report a Statement or Note on Custodial Activity in their comparative, audited consolidated, department-level financial statements should show an adjustment of the exchange revenue without associated costs and non-exchange revenue from the Statement or Note on the Custodial Activity to the SOCNP on Note 44: Reclassification Adjustments of AFR Due to FR Compilation in OMB Circular No. A-136.
+Significant entities that report a Statement or Note on Custodial Activity in their comparative, audited consolidated, financial statements should show an adjustment of the exchange revenue without associated costs and non-exchange revenue from the Statement or Note on the Custodial Activity to the SOCNP on Note 45: Reclassification of Financial Statement Line Items in OMB Circular No. A-136.
 From the Sources of Collections section of the Custodial Statement or Note (with the exception of customs duties, excise taxes, and taxes collected by the Department of the Treasury, the Department of Labor, and the Department of Homeland Security), reclassify all non-exchange revenue lines to “Other taxes and receipts” and exchange lines to “Miscellaneous earned revenue.”
 From the Disposition of Collections section, reclassify all federal lines to “Other Budgetary Financing Sources” and non-federal lines to “Other taxes and receipts.”

 Federal entities must report the custodial revenue as non-federal “N” at the time of collection from the public (that is, the Sources of Collection section).
 The disposition of the custodial revenue to other federal entities must be reported as federal “F” in the Reclassified SNC or SOCNP when reporting in GTAS.
 Any federal entity receiving custodial revenue from the collecting entity must report this revenue as federal “F” in its Reclassified SNC or SOCNP when reporting in GTAS.
 If the collecting entity retains a portion of the custodial revenue, the entity must report this revenue as non-federal, “N” at the time of collection from the public.
 If the revenue is transferred between intra-departmental funds, those transactions should be reported as federal “F” in its Reclassified SNC or SOCNP when reporting in GTAS and must use its own trading partner AID.
 The federal entity must ensure the amounts reported with its own trading partner AID eliminate appropriately.